stephanieleroux/ABL4SI/myjournal.md

 * Q&A by email with GS about  ORCA2 config with ABL.

 ## 2023-04-14
 * Asked reference to Einar about their in-house ABL model from Richard Davy.
-Got the reference of a paper and his thesis where the model is described (initially developed for the Martian atmosphere and dust).
+Got the reference of a paper by Richard D. and also his thesis where the model is described (initially developed for the Martian atmosphere and dust).

 ## 2023-04-05
 * Starting with the ORCA2_ICE_ABL  NEMO4.2 reference config on JeanZay@IDRIS.